 - Being organized decreases stress levels.

 Be practical when implementing organizational strategies.
-If the children drop their backpacks at the front door when they come home, place a container at the front door not in their bedrooms for the backpacks and other school items.
+If the children drop their backpacks at the front door when they come home, place a storage container at the front door not in their bedrooms for the backpacks and other school items.
 If it’s easier to throw favorite toys in a box than placing them back on a shelf, then use the box.

 We discussed a few strategies, but there are many more.
 How do you help your children to live organized lives?
 What tips do you have to share with us?